devsahm/FandK-assessment/README.md

 ## PROJECT DESCRIPTION

-The followare the process to execute my project
+The following are the process to execute this project

 ### SETUP